impulse-ml/impulse-ml-recommender-php-documentation/1_problem_motivation.md

  - get movies similar to given movie
  - get the prediction of the movie for user that has no rated any movie and use this data

-Using Impulse - Recommeder System you might end up with such predictions:
+Using Impulse-ML: Recommender you might end up with such predictions:

 ```
 +---------------------------------+------+---------+---------+---------+